Why prehabilitation is the key to a faster recovery after endoprosthesis surgery

 Reduction of complications

-Studies have shown that prehabilitated patients are less likely to suffer postoperative complications such as infections or thrombosis.
-This is because better physical condition promotes wound healing and strengthens the immune system.
+Studies have shown that patients who have undergone pre-habilitation are less likely to experience postoperative complications such as infections or thrombosis.
+This is because improved physical condition promotes wound healing and strengthens the immune system.

-Prehabilitated patients can often be discharged from the hospital earlier because they become mobile more quickly and can care for themselves.
-This not only reduces costs, but also reduces the risk of nosocomial infections.
+Prehabilitated patients can often be discharged from the hospital earlier because they regain mobility more quickly and are able to care for themselves independently.
+This not only reduces costs but also lowers the risk of nosocomial infections.

 Faster recovery of functionality

-By strengthening muscles and improving general fitness, prehabilitated patients can return to their normal everyday lives more quickly.
-You are able to implement the postoperative rehabilitation measures better and therefore make progress more quickly.
+By strengthening muscles and improving overall fitness, prehabilitated patients can return to their normal daily lives more quickly.
+They are better able to implement postoperative rehabilitation measures and thus make faster progress.

-Psychological preparation helps to reduce fears and stress, which has a positive effect on the healing process.
-A confident and informed patient is more motivated and committed to postoperative rehabilitation.
+Psychological preparation helps reduce anxiety and stress, which has a positive effect on the healing process.
+A confident and informed patient is more motivated and engaged in postoperative rehabilitation.

 Components of a successful prehabilitation program